Current Innovations in Probability-based Household Internet Panel Research

 The annual Current Innovations in Probability-based Household Internet Panel Research (CIPHER) Conference continues to be the flagship platform for continued learning, offering an opportunity to connect with the global research community that uses this tool across a range of fields and disciplines.

 CIPHER’s fourth annual conference will again provide a venue for international researchers, practitioners, and policy-makers to share lessons on developing, deploying, and using probably-based internet panel research.
+Dr. Frauke Kreuter, Co-director of the Social Data Science Center (SoDa) and faculty member in the Joint Program in Survey Methodology (JPSM) at the University of Maryland, will present the keynote address on "Robustness in an Uncertain World."

-Next year’s conference will include (but not be limited to) the following topics:
+This year’s conference will include (but not be limited to) the following topics:

 - Transparency and best practices in probability-based panel recruitment and retention practices;